Tessaract-io/ephemeral-prometheus-metric/README.md

 # Ephemeral Prometheus Metric
-A simple script to expose a port and serve a Prometheus metric for / (root) path disk usage.
+A simple script to expose a port and serve a Prometheus metric for any disk path usage.
-The metric is a gauge and is updated every 5 seconds.
+The metric is a gauge and is updated every 20 seconds.

 ## Summary
-> This code is written for the Linux OS only to scrape the `df -h` commands output then get the `Size`, `Used`, `Avail`, `Use%`, `Mounted on` columns for only the / (root) partition.
+> This code is written for the Linux OS, and Darwin only to scrape the `df -k` commands output then get the `Size`, `Used`, `Avail`, `Use%`, `Mounted on` columns for any partition.

 ## Usage
 ```bash